-The intent of the 10F course is to help students develop the necessary skills for lifelong physical activity and provide students with the necessary knowledge to assist them in making appropriate decisions regarding health issues facing youth.
-The skills acquired in this course are based on the fourteen basic movement skills and the five personal and social management skills in a combined and integrated approach blending physical education and health education.
+The intent of the 10F course is to help students develop the necessary skills for lifelong physical activity participation and provide students with the necessary knowledge to assist them in making appropriate decisions regarding health issues facing youth.
+Topics such as fitness management, healthy relationships, substance use education and prevention and a myriad of physical and health related skills are taught under the five General Learning Outcomes of Movement, Fitness, Safety, Personal and Social Management and Healthy Lifestyle practices.